Gluten Free Oatmeal Chocolate Chip Cookies

 Oats are naturally gluten free, but if you have Celiac like me or are cooking for someone with Celiac, make sure you buy certified gluten free oats since they are often contaminated with gluten during harvesting or processing.

-If you love these, be sure to try my M&M cookies and chocolate crinkle cookies next!
+If you love these, be sure to try my M&M cookies, single serve cookies and chocolate crinkle cookies next!

 Step 1: In a large mixing bowl or bowl of a stand mixer, cream together the butter and both sugars for about 1 minute.
 Beat in the vanilla and egg.